HridyanshJha/athena-bvcoe/README.md

-# ATHENA: Glitch Gallery – Official Website
+# ATHENA: Tech – Official Website

 Welcome to the official repository of **ATHENA**, the Technical and Gaming Society of **Bharati Vidyapeeth College of Engineering (BVCOE)**.
 This project is a modern, fully responsive, and scalable web platform that showcases our events, achievements, and community spirit.